Note: On mobile phones the website's index may be represented by three horizontal lines.

-Chances was rescued directly from harness racing, and has learned that 'freedom, forage, and friends' are a better life than running with a sulky behind her!
+Chances was rescued directly from harness racing, and has learned that 'freedom, forage, and friends' are a better life than running with a sulky cart behind her!
 She is part of Nikita's band, and trust is growing stronger in her by the day!
 Chances history can be found here.

-Maya is in her fourth year, having been rescued as a yearling.
+Maya is in her fifth year, having been rescued as a yearling.
 She is particularly close to Nikita, in whose paddock she lives.
 She is small in size but large in character and spirit!
 (Image courtesy of Photography by Jennifer Lynne).
 Maya's history can be found here.

 Lady is also part of Nikita's band.
 She is Blue's dam, and is be between 24-28 years old.
 Her heaves condition is monitored, and under control, requiring only a low maintenance medication dosage.
 She is a grand old gal, and a well loved resident here on the farm.
 Lady's history can be found here.

 Eva also lives in Nikita's paddock, and is one of the most affectionate and loving horses at the barn.
 She has a gentle soul that thrives on human interaction that is paired with a very determined self-confidence.
 Her heaves is monitored and requires only a low dosage of medication.
 Eva's history can be found here.

 Cowboy, has become one of the stars at the farm.
 He is always first to the fence to meet newcomers and friends alike, having never lost faith in people.
 He is a wonderful horse in every way, and nowlives with Oliver in the side paddock.
 (Image courtesy of Don Simpson, Photographer).
 Cowboy's story can be found here.